-Earth Day Science: Where Does Our Trash Go?
+Earth Day Science: Learning about Landfills Where Does Our Trash Go?

-Have you every really thought about what happens to our trash after the garbage truck hauls it to the dump?
+Have you ever really thought about what happens to our trash after the garbage truck hauls it to the dump?
 What exactly is a landfill and how does it get rid of all the trash we make in our community?
 Many garbage dumps also have a place to drop off recyclable materials but some people think it’s no big deal to add all their trash to the landfill without sorting the recyclables.
+Let’s take some time learning about landfills today!

 Landfill Science Project